-The MC68xxx architecture supports a simple yet effective call and return mechanism.
-A subroutine is invoked via the branch to subroutine (bsr) or the jump to subroutine (jsr) instructions.
-These instructions push the return address on the current stack.
-The return from subroutine (rts) instruction pops the return address off the current stack and transfers control to that instruction.
-It is important to note that the MC68xxx call and return mechanism does not automatically save or restore any registers.
+The i386 architecture supports a simple yet effective call and return mechanism.
+A subroutine is invoked via the call (call) instruction.
+This instruction pushes the return address on the stack.
+The return from subroutine (ret) instruction pops the return address off the current stack and transfers control to that instruction.
+It is is important to note that the i386 call and return mechanism does not automatically save or restore any registers.
 It is the responsibility of the high-level language compiler to define the register preservation and usage convention.